Harvey Dent (Gotham episode)

 "Harvey Dent" is the ninth episode of the television series Gotham.
 It premiered on FOX on November 17, 2014, and was written by Ken Woodruff, and directed by Karen Gaviola.
 In this episode, trying to solve the Waynes' murder, Gordon (Ben McKenzie) allies with ADA Harvey Dent (Nicholas D'Agosto) while also investigating corruption in Gotham.

 The episode was watched by 6.49 million viewers, an improvement over the previous episode.
-It received generally positive reviews, with critics feeling Harvey Dent was "wasted".
+It received generally positive reviews, though critics felt that Dent's character was "wasted".

 Plot

 James Gordon places Selina Kyle in custody in Wayne Manor as she is the only witness in the Waynes' murder.
 Meanwhile, a bomb maker, Ian Hargrove, is abducted by Russian mobsters led by Gregor Kasyanov while being transferred from Blackgate Penitentiary.
 The Russians plan on robbing a safe vault with the bombs he makes.

 Gordon, Renee Montoya and Crispus Allen meet with Assistant District Attorney Harvey Dent to discuss the Waynes' murder.
 After Gordon shows up a drawing from the killer stated by Selina, Dent deduces it may be Dick Lovecraft, a corrupt billionaire, as his fortune rose after their murders.
 Dent later interrogates Lovecraft, who denies any involvement in the crimes.
 When Lovecraft mocks Dent, Dent grabs Lovecraft and threatens him, showing signs of an unstable, second persona.

 Gordon and Harvey Bullock find Hargrove in the Gotham Munition Factory but they are ambushed by the Russians, who take away Hargrove.
 After making a test, Edward Nygma tells them the bombs are designed to break through iron.
 The Russians force Hargrove to blow up the Gotham Armory Basement so they can steal Carmine Falcone's money.
 While planning their getaway, Gordon and Bullock ambush them.
 As Hargrove walks toward them, the truck explodes when Butch Gilzean plants a call detonator.

 Oswald Cobblepot visits Liza, where he reveals he knows about her plan with Fish Mooney of taking out Falcone but promises to stay quiet.
 Hargrove is sent to Arkham Asylum.
 Alfred Pennyworth decides to let Selina stay for a while as she bonds with Bruce Wayne.
-In the final scene, while Gordon is trying to contact his fiance Barbara Kean after she left the city, it is revealed that she and Montoya have renewed their previously broken relationship.
+After the ordeal is over, Gordon tries to contact his fiancé Barbara Kean, who left after being threatened by criminals and not feeling cared about enough by Jim.
+Jim leaves Barbara a voice-mail begging for her to return while she's in bed, but Barbara never answering his call.
+After Jim hangs up, a hand slowly reveals itself behind Barbara, rubbing her shoulder before turning her over from her side to reveal Barbara's lesbian ex-girlfriend, Renee Montoya.
+Barbara's revealed to have returned to being lovers with Renee after feeling neglected by Jim.
+Both women naked under bed sheets soon facing each other after Renee turns Barbara over and lays on top of her.
+The two women lesbian kiss and embrace.